 My company does a (very small) amount of advertising, though I’m not involved directly in it.
 I don’t know how well it performs.
 We also sponsor conferences and events, which is of course advertising.
 I also help run a couple of web sites that make money from advertising.

 From a viewer’s perspective, I hate advertising.
-From a publisher’s perspective, I can make a few quid from it and kinda just hope the pollution isn’t so bad (we do not allow annoying flashing adverts, and block ads from particularly evil corporations whenever we can but frankly, I’m mostly getting by on cognitive dissonance).
+From a publisher’s perspective, I can make a few quid from it and kinda just hope the pollution isn’t so bad (we do not allow annoying flashing adverts, and block ads from particularly evil corporations whenever we can but frankly, I’m mostly getting by ignoring the cognitive dissonance).
 I’ve not thought about it until now, but from an advertisers perspective, it’s of course nice to get new customers (though I’m not sure of the “quality” of the custom we get via advertising – I’m now interested in investigating this further).

 I’m in no way dependent on any of my income from advertising, so it’s hard to speak from these perspectives.